anoma/juvix/docs/README.md

 want to apply $f$ $\sigma$ times, as in the conclusion $\Gamma \vdash
 \mathsf{App}(f,x) \Rightarrow^{\sigma} M$.

-In summary, the elimanation rule is as follows.
+In summary, the elimination rule is often presented as follows.

 $$\begin{gathered}
 \rule{}{